Best mattress toppers – add cushioning, support, and breathability to your bed

 If you're wondering how often you should change your mattress then experts suggest it should be every seven years or so.
 Beyond this, the support offered by even the best materials will start to decline.
 A mattress topper can help to prolong your mattress's lifespan by adding a top layer that can cushion joints and hold your body in a more comfortable position.

 If your mattress is just a little past its best, or you're planning on getting a replacement in the next couple of years, then a mattress topper is an affordable way to improve your sleep without the full commitment and expense of a new mattress.
-But, if the mattress below is long overdue a replacement, there's only so much a topper can do.
+But, if the mattress below is long overdue for a replacement, there's only so much a topper can do.

 Do I need a mattress topper or a protector?

 If you want to shield your mattress from spills and keep it fresh, a protector is for you.
-If it is added comfort you need, choose a topper.
+If it is the added comfort you need, choose a topper.
 Need both?
 Get a mattress protector that is large enough to cover your mattress with a topper on top.

 How thick should a mattress topper be?

 The average mattress topper tends to be around five centimetres deep, although they can range from between two to ten centimetres.
-The best thickness for you will depend on your preference and the condition of the sleep surface you'll be placing the topper onto.
+The best thickness for you will depend on your preference and the condition of the sleep surface you'll be placing the topper on.

 However, in general, we think five centimetres makes for a good depth.
 Danielle Mason, Head of Product Development at bedding manufacturer The Fine Bedding Company, agrees saying, 'Ideally, a mattress topper should be at least 5cm deep, two-sided and fully turnable'.